-The City of Meriden Department of Elections and Voting is under the leadership of Maureen E. Flynn, Democratic Registrar and Catherine Sarault (R), Registrar of Voters.
+The City of Meriden Department of Elections and Voting is under the leadership of Maureen E. Flynn (D) and Suzanne Flynn (R).

 The two Registrars of Voters are the chief election officials of the city, conducting all primaries, elections and special elections held within the City of Meriden.

 They are responsible for maintaining the integrity of the City's Election process, the machinery used to cast ballots, and the counting of all absentee ballots, including preserving the privacy of all votes and the accuracy of the vote count.